Foreign Exchange Guide to India

 With AUD/INR rates close to 50 in early January, a 4% climb is needed for AUD/INR to once again test 52.0 – one of the strongest resistance levels in all of FX.

-India currency and money saving tips
+Currency and money saving tips for India

 India is a vibrant, colourful, and fascinating country to explore but can be a little intimidating for first time visitors.
 There are many magical places to visit so try to make a point of staying at least two nights in any one place.
 You will be using the local currency (rupee) on the street, however credit cards are now widely able to be used at the more expensive locations.
 Though depending on your security concerns purchasing a Prepaid Travel Card before heading there may ease your mind.
 Never exchange foreign currency on the street.